logical/esp32-arduino/README.md

 # esp32-arduino

+My projects for esp32.

+### fsk_mod_demod

 this code is for a basic rtty receiver transmitter.
 It is a little unstable but it will  transmit and receive a few characters.

-### fsk_mod_demod

-uses i2s microphone and speaker.inmp441 microphone.MAX98357A audio amplifier
+It uses i2s microphone and speaker.inmp441 microphone.MAX98357A audio amplifier

 ### fsk_mod_demod_experimental